An efficient gas range with 6 cooking modes. Earns praise for cooking even. Owners love the modern look – a trademark of Electrolux ranges.

 Gas is great for cooking on the stovetop, but many people prefer a convection oven for roasting and baking.
 Electrolux dual-fuel ranges offer gas burners on top and electric ovens below, giving you the perfect combination to suit your style in the kitchen.
 As you might imagine, these are generally more expensive, but depending on your needs, they may be worthwhile.

 Naturally, the available space will be important.
 Get out a tape measure and find out how much space you have for the stove to fit into.
-An accurate measurement to the nearest eighth of an inch is recommended.
+Get an accurate measurement to the nearest eighth of an inch.

 If you’re getting a built-in, you need to make sure it is level with the height of the existing countertop.
 Get out your trusty tape measure once again and find out how high it is, then purchase accordingly.